bbat2575/IntegrityChecker/README.md

 The following program carries out integrity checks on data files through the use of bpkg files and merkle tree construction.

-# How To Use
+How To Use:

 1. Create a bpkg file for the data file being checked.
 1. Run an integrity check.

-# 1. How To Create A BPKG File
+# How To Create A BPKG File

 Navigate to resources, run the binary executable and follow the prompts.
 ```bash